Wolverine971/9takes/src/blog/guides/definitive-guide-to-relationship-conflict-part-1.md

   />
 </div>

+<p class="firstLetter">Ah, love—the stuff of poetry, songs, and late-night talks.
+But as you might have heard love isn't always a bed of roses.</p>

+Conflict is inevitable.
+The question isn't if you'll fight but when, how, and over what.
+This guide aims to be your go-to resource for navigating that relationship conflict.
+Here we will go over the common pitfalls, and practical steps, and prevention tips to turn disagreements into opportunities for growth.

-## The Importance of Conflict Management
+## Reframing Conflict

 ### Is Conflict bad?
 No

-First things first, Conflict is necessarily a good thing.
-It has been said that Conflict is growth trying to happen.
-So try to frame it that way when you bump into it next time.
-It can be an opportunity for growth and understanding.
-However, how you manage Conflict can make or break your relationship.
-According to <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.gottman.com/about/john-julie-gottman/" >Dr. John Gottman</a>, author of several successful relations books, says your conflict style can erode trust or build a stronger bond between you and your partner.
+Conflict can be a good thing.

+My therapist once told me "conflict is growth trying to happen."
+Consider that for a moment.
+The reason you are fighting is because something important is at stake.
+The conflict arises out of the struggle to understand the needs, wants, views and beliefs of another person.

+People and especially couples develop patterns when conflict arises.
+These patterns are usually bad and have the potential to break your relationship over time.
+According to <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.gottman.com/about/john-julie-gottman/" >Dr. John Gottman</a>, a revered expert when it comes to relationship conflict, he says that these patterns are either woring to erode trust or to build a stronger bond.

-Gotman talks about
+Gotman has written about "The Four Horsemen" bad conflict.

-## The Four Horsemen: Conflict Styles to Avoid

-### What are the Four Horsemen?
+## What are the Four Horsemen?

-Dr. John Gottman talks about <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.gottman.com/blog/4-conflict-styles-that-hurt-your-relationship/" >four common relationship pitfalls</a>.
-He calls them the four horsemen.
-The four pitfalls are criticism, contempt, defensiveness, and stonewalling.
-These pitfalls or tendencies can rip at the very fabric of your relationship if not addressed.
+The Four Horsemen are the <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.gottman.com/blog/4-conflict-styles-that-hurt-your-relationship/" >four common relationship pitfalls</a> that have been identified through relationship research.
+These four pitfalls lead to the end of relationships.
+The four horsemen are criticism, contempt, defensiveness, and stonewalling.

+Here we will explain the patterns behind each of the pitfalls.

 #### Criticism